 The first step is to assess how extensive and serious is the damage.
-Review the article about assessing forage legume stands posted here the first week of April 2, https://agcrops.osu.edu/newsletter/corn-newsletter/2022-07/time-assess-forage-legume-stands).
+Review the article about assessing forage legume stands posted here the first week of April 2, (https://agcrops.osu.edu/newsletter/corn-newsletter/2022-07/time-assess-forage-legume-stands).
 Grass stands should be growing well by now and any damage should be fairly obvious by now.

-If the damage is extensive and throughout the entire field, it usually is best to destroy the stand, rotate out, and plant an emergency forage.
+If the damage is extensive and widespread over the entire field, it usually is best to destroy the stand, rotate to another crop, or plant an emergency forage.
 In these cases, corn silage is the number one choice for an annual forage in terms of yield and nutritive value.
 But corn silage won’t be an option in some situations.
-Forage might be needed before corn silage can be ready, or the equipment and storage infrastructure for silage may not be available, or field topography may not be conducive for corn.
+Forage might be needed before corn silage can be ready, equipment and storage infrastructure for silage may not be available, or field topography may not be conducive for corn.

-Other acceptable short-season forage options include spring oat, spring triticale, spring barley, and Italian ryegrass planted as soon as possible now in early spring and harvested at the proper stage of maturity this summer.
-For more details on these species, see the Ohio Agronomy Guide and a related article in the latest issue of Buckeye Dairy News (https://dairy.osu.edu/newsletter/buckeye-dairy-news/volume-21-issue-2/early-spring-planted-forages-dairy-farms).
+Other acceptable short-season forage options include spring oat, spring triticale, spring barley, and Italian ryegrass planted as soon as possible now and harvested at the proper stage of maturity this summer.
+For more details on these species, see the Ohio Agronomy Guide and information resources at https://forages.osu.edu/forage-management/forage-species-varieties/annual-forages.

-If the forage stand is damaged, but still salvageable, here are a few suggestions to increase forage production this year and longer term that I’ve adapted from an article written by Dr. Bruce Anderson, Emeritus Professor and Extension Forage Specialist at University of Nebraska:
+If the forage stand is damaged, but still salvageable, below are a few suggestions to increase forage production this year and longer term.
+These were adapted from an article written by Dr. Bruce Anderson, Emeritus Professor and Extension Forage Specialist at University of Nebraska:

 - For alfalfa fields greater than one year old, autotoxicity and other problems make interseeding alfalfa risky.
-But in other species interseeding is still possible, and older alfalfa stands can also be interseeded with species other than alfalfa.
-Consider adding red clover for longer term stands, or if shorter term production of legume is desirable for this year, consider interseeding crimson clover or berseem clover (they will not do much after this year though).
+But interseeding is still possible in other forage species, and older alfalfa stands can also be interseeded with species other than alfalfa.
+Consider adding red clover for longer term stands, or if legume production is desirable for this year, consider interseeding crimson clover or berseem clover (they will not do much after this first year though).

 - Perennials like orchardgrass, festulolium, meadow fescue, and red clover can be interseeded into existing stands and will bring long-term help but won’t add much to this year’s production.

-If you do interseed damaged stands, the competition by the surviving plants for sunlight could be a serious threat to success.
+If you do interseed damaged stands, the competition by the surviving plants for sunlight is a potential serious threat to success.
 It only takes about one week of shading by a full canopy to kill seedlings below.
-About the only way to open up that canopy once it develops is to harvest extra early.
-This will lower first harvest yield and may further weaken already stressed plants.
+The only way to open up a canopy once it develops over new interseeded forages is to harvest the existing stand extra early.
+This will lower first harvest yield and may further weaken already stressed older plants.
 But it’s the only way to get enough sunlight to the new seedlings you interseeded into the existing stand.

 In some situations, it might be better to wait until late summer to interseed damaged stands (this of course doesn’t help forage supplies this year though).
 Forage cut in late August or early September regrows more slowly than in spring, thus causing less competition.
-Interseeding right after that last harvest has a better chance of succeeding, provided adequate moisture is available.
+Interseeding right after that last harvest will give a better chance for success, provided there is adequate soil moisture.

 The excessive wet conditions this winter and late fall cutting last year have reduced stands and will reduce forage production in many forage fields this year.
-Make a careful assessment of the existing stand, but then act quickly and properly to minimize long-term losses.
+Make a careful assessment of the existing stand and then act quickly to minimize long-term losses.